tyler-marr/ipmininet/ipmininet/examples/README.md

 This network contains a single LAN with one loop inside.
 It enables the spanning tree protocol to prevent packet looping in the LAN.
 It also changes the STP cost one link.

+## BGPPrefixConnected

+_topo name_ : bgp_prefix_connected
+_args_ : n/a

+This network contains a simple bgp topology.
+The user should check if all ASes are capable of reaching all the other ASes

+## BGPAdjust

+_topo name_ : bgp_adjust
+_args_ : n/a

+This network contains a topology with 5 share-cost and 2 client-provider links.
+Some ASes cannot reach all other ASes.
+The user can add a link to ensure the connectivity of all ASes

+## BGPMultipleWays

+_topo name_ : bgp_multiple_ways
+_args_ : n/a

+This network contains a more complex topology with 8 ASes and 11 links.
+Multiple ways are available to reach other ASes.
+The user should compute them and find the one chosen as best path